cloudflare/cloudflare-docs/content/zaraz/http-events-api.md

 | `system.page.encoding` | String | The encoding of the page associated with the event. |

 {{<Aside type="note">}}
-It's currently not possible to override location related properties, such as City, Country, Continent and alike.
+It is currently not possible to override location related properties, such as City, Country, and Continent.
 {{</Aside>}}

 ## Process API responses